PhotonicGluon/Excalibur/app/changelog.d/+better_enrolment.added.md

-Made the enrolment process better
+Added a better enrolment process